jonathanio/update-systemd-resolved/README.md

 that cannot be resolved by the currently configured DNS servers (i.e. they must fall back after trying the ones set by your LAN's DHCP server).

-Finally, update your OpenVPN configuration file and set the `up` and `down-pre`
+Finally, update your OpenVPN configuration file and set the `up` and `down` options to point to the script, and `down-pre` to ensure that the script is run before the device is closed:
-options:

 ```
 script-security 2
 setenv PATH /usr/bin
 up /etc/openvpn/update-systemd-resolved
+down /etc/openvpn/update-systemd-resolved
-down-pre /etc/openvpn/update-systemd-resolved
+down-pre
 ```

 ## Usage